lanemiles/pitchbook/README.md

 ## II.
 Downloading & Running the Code

 The codebase is hosted on Github [here](https://github.com/lanemiles/pitchbook_interlocks).
 You can download a ZIP file of the code from [here](https://github.com/lanemiles/pitchbook_interlocks/archive/refs/heads/main.zip), or you can clone the repository using git.
 The codebase is entirely written in Python.
-Once the code is on your computer, open a Terminal window, *cd* into the root of the project, create and load a new virtual environment, and then all needed dependencies.
+Once the code is on your computer, open a Terminal window, *cd* into the root of the project, create and load a new virtual environment, and then install all needed dependencies.

 ```zsh
 # 1. Download the code (or do so manually)